-- Levels of service specifies the types and levels of service the Council provides. - Future demand how this will impact on future service delivery and how this is to be met. - Life cycle management how Council will manage its existing and future assets to provide the required services. - Risk management identification of risks, how these can be defined in a risk register and summarised in a risk management plan. - Financial summary what funds are required to provide the required services that meet both Technical standards and Community expectations - Monitoring how the plan will be monitored to ensure it is meeting Council's objectives. - Asset Management Improvement Plan
+- Levels of service specifies the types and levels of service the Council provides. - Future demand how this will impact on future service delivery and how this is to be met. - Life cycle management how Council will manage its existing and future assets to provide the required services. - Risk management identification of risks, how these can be defined in a risk register and summarised in a risk management plan. - Financial summary what funds are required to provide the required services that meet both Technical standards and Community expectations - Monitoring monitoring measures of the plan to ensure it is meeting Council's objectives. - Asset Management Improvement Plan